Southeast Chicago Historical Museum Digital Archive

-The Southeast Chicago Historical Museum is an all-volunteer institution created in the early 1980s that holds 10,000+ artifacts and 180+ oral histories.
+The Southeast Chicago Historical Museum holds 10,000+ artifacts and 180+ oral histories.
 You can access more than 1000 of these items through this Digital Archive.
-The Museum continues to gather materials to extend its collections.
+The Museum is a living, growing collection that reflects the region’s diverse communities.

 Featured Item